BinaryIgor/Eventsql/README.md

 SELECT * FROM event
 WHERE topic = :topic AND (:last_event_id IS NULL OR id > :last_event_id)
+  -- eventual consistency of auto increment; there is no guarantee that record of id 2 is visible after id 1 record -- -- in the implementation, we set insert statements timeout to '250 ms' so it is safe -- AND created_at < (NOW() - interval '333 ms')
 ORDER BY id LIMIT :limit;

 (process events)